MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 - **LEVEL** - The log level for the event entry
 - **MESSAGE** - The message associated with the event entry

-> [!NOTE]
-> **EVENTID**, **TASK**, **OPCODE**, and **LEVEL** are the same values as used when
-> logging to the Windows event log.
+**EVENTID**, **TASK**, **OPCODE**, and **LEVEL** are the same values as used when logging to the Windows event log.

-### Filtering PowerShell log entries using rsyslog

-By default, PowerShell log entries are written to the `/var/log/syslog` **syslog**.
+By default, PowerShell log entries are written to following default location for syslog messages:

+- `/var/log/syslog` for Debian based distributions including Ubuntu
+- `var/log/messages` for Red Hat based distributions

-In the following example, use the `cat` Linux command in a terminal to query the **syslog** for PowerShell entries.
+In the following example, use the `cat` Linux command in a terminal to query the **syslog** on Ubuntu for PowerShell entries.

 ```
 cat /var/log/syslog | grep -i powershell
 ```

 It's also possible to redirect the PowerShell log entries to a separate file.

-> [!NOTE]
-> When the PowerShell log entries are redirected to a separate file, they are no
-> longer logged in the default syslog.
+When the PowerShell log entries are redirected to a separate file, they're no longer logged to the default syslog.

+The following steps configure PowerShell log entries on Ubuntu to write to a log file named `powershell.log`.

-1. Create a conf file for the PowerShell log configuration.
-Provide a number for the file to begin with that's less than the default.
+1. Create a config (`conf`) file for the PowerShell log configuration in the `/etc/rsyslog.d` directory using a text file editor such as `nano`.
+Prefix the filename with a number that's less than the default.
 For example, `40-powershell.conf` where the default is `50-default.conf`.

-   Create the new conf file in the `/etc/rsyslog.d` directory using the `nano` command.

    ```
    sudo nano /etc/rsyslog.d/40-powershell.conf
    ```

-1. Add the following to the new conf file:
+1. Add the following information to the `40-powershell.conf` file:

    ```
    :syslogtag, contains, "powershell[" /var/log/powershell.log
    & stop
    ```

-1. Verify `/etc/rsyslog.conf` includes the new file.
-It may have a generic statement that includes it, such as the following:
+1. Verify that `/etc/rsyslog.conf` has an include statement for the new file.
+   It may have a generic statement that includes it, such as:

    `$IncludeConfig /etc/rsyslog.d/*.conf`